os-fpga/Virtual-FPGA-Lab/README.md

 ## How to Add FPGA Boards and Peripherals

 Board definitions appear at the top of the `fpga_includes.tlv` file.
 It should be easy enough to interpret these parameters and add new boards by example.
+Be sure also to update all listings of available boards (which you can find using `git grep -i zedboard`).

+The above steps update the virtual environment only.
+The physical FPGA build flow is a different matter and is platform-dependent, though open-source platform-agnostic build flows are available, and we'd love to use them.

 We welcome your contributions.

 ## Visual Debug: